ingresso-group/slate/source/includes/_intro.md

 Possible V2 functionality:
 * A test API server or some form of rate limiting for particular users would help.
 Would allow us to give open access without worrying about someone hammering our main API server.
-* Allowing search on cost ranges would be useful
+* A reporting API would be useful - our internal reporting apps should also use this
 * Can we be more restful eg /events/25DR to get detail by event ID?
-* A reporting API would be useful - our internal reporting apps should also use this
 * Should we have the concept of a venue with an ID? (when the venue is enforced) -->